mdancho84/mdancho84.github.io/_posts/2018-11-23-data-science-course-black-friday-saving.md

 ### WHAT ARE YOU WAITING FOR?

 Data Science for Business with R (DS4B 201-R) will up-level your skills by teaching you a __consultant-proven framework__ while learning `R` coding.
-Invest in yourself today!
+Invest in your data science success today!

 <a href="https://university.business-science.io/p/hr201-using-machine-learning-h2o-lime-to-predict-employee-turnover/?product_id=635023&coupon_code=black-fri-2018">
 <img src="/assets/2018-11-23-black-friday/DS4B_201_R.png" class="img-responsive img-rounded center-block" alt="DS4B 201-R Course" style="width:30%;"/></a>